developmentseed/labs-375-stac-geoparquet-backend/docs/blog-post.md

 At large scales (e.g. over two million items) **stac-fastapi-geoparquet** falls over — our lambda times out during a single item search.

-## What next?
+## What's Next?

-We'd like to bring these experiments into the real world to prove them out more.
+We're looking to take these experiments beyond our labs and into real-world applications.

-If you've got small-to-medium-sized geospatial data holdings (think thousands to hundreds of thousands of assets), we'd love explore what we can do with (free, open-source) **stac-fastapi-geoparquet** to help you!
+If you're working with small- to medium-sized geospatial datasets — from thousands to a few hundred thousand assets — we’d love to explore how the free and open-source [`stac-fastapi-geoparquet`](https://github.com/stac-utils/stac-fastapi-geoparquet) can support your use case.

-To see how we ran experiments and their results, check out our [labs repository](https://github.com/developmentseed/labs-375-stac-geoparquet-backend/).
+Curious about how we ran these tests and what we found?
+Dive into the details in our [labs repository](https://github.com/developmentseed/labs-375-stac-geoparquet-backend/).